-Melt the butter in a pan over a medium heat, add the chopped garlic, and cook for about 30 seconds, then add the shrimp and cook for about 1-2 minutes on each side, until it turns pink.
+- Melt the butter in a pan over a medium heat, add the chopped garlic, and cook for about 30 seconds, then add the prawns and cook for about 1-2 minutes on each side, until it turns pink.

-Remove the shrimp from the pan, add the two tablespoons of water and the cream, and bring to a boil.
+- Remove the prawns from the pan, add the two tablespoons of water and the cream, and bring to a boil.

-Add the pasta to the pan, together with the parmesan, cooked shrimp, and season with salt and pepper.
+- Add the pasta to the pan, together with the parmesan, cooked prawns, and season with salt and pepper.
 Toss well.

 I already know the Alfredo pasta with shrimp is going to be a hit.
 I’m preparing it tonight for